dzach/snackvox/README.md

   tail frames.
 These become the *start* and *end* pointers of the sound event.

-Due to the operation on frames, e.g. segments of sound, at a time, snackvox is able to keep sound that happened *before* the trigger time, thus avoiding cutting off the beginning of a sound event.
+snackvox manages to capture the very start of a sound event by storing frames of sound *before* the trigger happens.

-Create with:
+Create the widget with:

 ```
 snack::vox <widget-name> ?option value ...?

 where 'option' may be any of:

--buffer        : max length of the vox sound object, defaults to 30 seconds
+-buffer        : max length of the vox sound object, defaults to 30.0 seconds
 -device        : audio device to use, defaults to the first audio input device found
--head          : prepend sound that happened '-head' seconds before the trigger
+-head          : prepend sound that happened '-head' decimal seconds before the trigger
 -oncommand,
 -offcommand    : vox switch callback scripts, user definable
--tail          : append sound that happended '-tail' seconds after the sound went off
+-tail          : append sound that happended '-tail' decimal seconds after the sound went off
 -threshold     : trigger level setting
 -thresholdvariable :
                  variable name to read the threshold value from